Dr. F.H. Wigmore Regional Hospital

 Volunteers must maintain patient privacy and confidentiality

-Volunteers must follow SaskHA policies and procedures
+Volunteers must follow SHA policies and procedures

 Meals on Wheels Volunteers deliver nutritious meals to clients assessed as needing support with nutrition.